 “My sister and I are trying our best to help our mom deal with her multiple, serious health issues .
 It seems every time we take her to see one of her multitude of specialists, we leave with more questions than answers.
 There doesn’t seem to be one place to get an answer; we are confused and don’t know where to turn”.

 Living life with chronic health issues isn’t easy.
-According to a new study on family caregivers, millions of family and friends are helping older adults with chronic disease manage medications and navigate the health system.
+According to this study on family caregivers, millions of family and friends are helping older adults with chronic disease manage medications and navigate the health system.
 Most are ill-prepared to take on the role; they are sons and daughters, not caregivers.
 Who else is there to advocate, ask questions and help parents navigate a very complex health care system?
 Either self-appointed or asked because your mom needs an advocate, there is some work involved.
 Here are some suggestions and approaches to helping her through the health care crossroads with complex health issues:

 First, talk to your family.
 Have a family meeting.
 Sit down with your mom.
 What does your parent want; what is her goal?